gagiopapinni/billing-api-exercise/README.md

    parameters: owner, cvv, cardNumber, expirationDate, sessionID
    checks card data in order to confirm transaction
    If 30 mins have passed since payment registration, confirmation will fail
-   If card number satisfies the Luna algorithm, confirmation succeeds
+   Otherwise if card number satisfies the Luna algorithm, confirmation succeeds
 * /payments/card/transactions (GET)
    parameters: from, to - UNIX timestamps
    returns json object with registered transactions